Anxiety – causes and solutions

 When I am working with people to remove their anxiety, I conclude that everyone has their own story and the reasons for anxiety are very individual, but in their deepest essence they correspond to one of the above.

 For example, a woman over forty with low self-esteem years and years have been agreeing with her partner and everybody else, always have been doing what others want completely ignoring her own wishes and herself as a personality.
 During the Rapid Transformational Therapy session, she is recognizing various situations where she constantly has been self-denying.
 Understanding is very powerful – one’s the client understand the cause and route of the problem – there is space and option to fix the problem.
-Also, with this client – as soon as she recognized that she needs to listen her inner voice before listening anybody around, and recognize her own wishes and desires her – her inner
+Also, with this client – as soon as she recognized various situations where she has been denied herself for years, her inner peace was restored and symptoms of anxiety disappear.
+Future tasks for her are to work with herself, creating self-awareness, getting to know and listening her inner voice in more deeper level before listening anybody around, and recognize her own wishes and desires.